-BROOKE SNOW THE PODCAST – Brooke Snow
+BROOKE SNOW THE PODCAST – Episode 17

 Two principles taught today:

-FIRST.
 You are not the things that you do.
 It is important to know the difference.
 Motherhood is something that you do, not something that you are.

 Why is it important to know the difference?
 Brooke suggests that, when we think of mothering as something we ARE, we are more easily shamed.
 Or, to the another extreme, we go on autopilot.

 But when it is something we DO, we want to work at it.

 Motherhood is something that you do.
 Very much in the same way that: “Love is not something you have, it’s something you do.”